Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 4. **Interest-driven reading and writing**

 I like to keep some slack in my life, for purely interest-driven reading and writing.
+For most of the things that I work on, I make at least *some* effort to finish what I start, though how much effort depends on the project.
+But not for these.